Let’s get right to the chase. You can get any class of FAA medical certificate if you have diabetes and use insulin.

 Many Type 2 diabetics are treated with oral medications that lower blood glucose levels and allow cells to use glucose effectively.
 Oral medications generally keep glucose levels stable throughout the day.
 Insulin is a bit trickier.
 Type 1 diabetics and those with more severe type 2 diabetes require insulin injections multiple times per day.
 If the dose is too high, it can cause blood glucose to go so low that there isn’t enough for the brain and other organs to use when they need it.
 That can cause seizures, coma, and death.
 Again, not good for a pilot.

 For that reason, diabetics on insulin need to check their blood sugar levels throughout the day and calculate how much insulin to inject in response.
 Timing is important too.
 Throw in some clouds, a bit of turbulence, and a congested terminal area, and managing those injections, much less landing safely becomes challenging, to say the least.

 That’s as complicated as the medical discussion is going to get.

 Now for the pilot stuff: The FAA considers two questions when making policy about medical conditions.
-The first is how does the condition affect safety of flight?
-The second is how does the treatment affect safety of flight?
+The first is how does the condition affect the safety of the flight?
+The second is how does the treatment affect the safety of flight?

 So, what changed?
-Put simply, our understanding of diabetes and our ability to treat it got better and people with the disease started living longer with fewer large swings in their blood glucoses levels.
+Put simply, our understanding of diabetes and our ability to treat it got better and people with the disease started living longer with fewer large swings in their blood glucose levels.
 In essence, both the condition and the treatment got safer and the FAA responded to advocacy by the American Diabetes Association (ADA) among others.
-Since then, about 500 insulin dependent private pilots have been allowed to fly under a very restrictive special issuance protocol.
+Since then, about 500 insulin-dependent private pilots have been allowed to fly under a very restrictive special issuance protocol.